se-edu/addressbook-level2/README.md

 ### Use a debugger `[LO-Debugging]`

 ##### Ex : Learn to step through code using the debugger
-Learn Eclipse debugging features from online resources.
+Learn Eclipse debugging features from [these slide](/doc/Debugging with Eclipse.pptx) or other online resources.
 Demonstrate your debugging skills using the AddressBook code.

 Here are some things you can do in your demonstration.